prdesignwork/ephox-coding-exercise/README.md

-# TinyMCE Plugin Coding Exercise
+# Ephox Product Support Engineer -  Coding Exercise
 This was a two part exercise invoking the plugin similar to common use cases of customers implementing TinyMCE.

 ## Deployed Site: